-We, the players, could relate to them as we were traveling fictional lands and fighting monsters.
-You don’t get this kind of depth while controlling Link or Mario, let’s get real.
+We, the players, can relate to these characters as they travel fictional lands and fight monsters.
+You won’t get this kind of depth when controlling Link or Mario, let’s be real.

 Disclaimer: None of the images in this article belong to me.
 They’re either official screenshots or fan art.

 The game’s story surrounds an elite mercenary who teams up with an anti-government renegade.
 The pair and their allies soon discover a Sorceress from the future, named Ultimecia, is secretly controlling the government.

 The mercenary in question is Squall Leonhart.
 His love interest, the renegade, is Rinoa Heartilly.